-• The device should be pointed with its back side into the shot direction with horizontal +/- 20 deg and vertical +/- 10 deg tolerance at maximum.
+- The positioning of the device is very important.
+Please follow the instructions below.
+In case of problems, see Section 6 with additional hints and troubleshooting guide. - The device should be pointed with its back side in the shot direction with horizontal +/- 20 deg and vertical +/- 10 deg tolerance at maximum.

 - Ideally, the device is positioned with its vertical center at the barrel level and with its side position as close as possible to the barrel (8-10 cm is optimal, 15-20 cm is acceptable).
-The forward position should be roughly at the chamber level, or slightly forward towards the muzzle. - Do not position the device in front of the muzzle or in the hot gas path of the muzzle break. - If some special measurement scenario requires that, the device does not need to be positioned with the vertical orientation having display on top and the battery compartment at the bottom.
+The forward position should be roughly at the chamber level, or slightly forward towards the muzzle (roughly 30-70 cm back from muzzle).
+Do not position the device in front of the muzzle or in the hot gas path of the muzzle brake. - A special attention is needed when measuring the gun with a muzzle brake.
+The hot gasses and plasma from the muzzle brake are strong blocks for radio waves.
+Some muzzle brake are quite aggressive in creating a "wall" for the signal.
+Avoiding this is a necessity.
+The solution is to allow the signal to go "around" by putting the device e.g. a bit higher some experimentation is needed. - If some special measurement scenario requires that, the device does not need to be positioned with the vertical orientation having display on top and the battery compartment at the bottom.
 Any orientation is possible.
 However, keep an eye on keeping the radiation antenna axis in line with the direction of fire.